© Crown copyright 2019

 Garden or grounds

-If your garden and grounds don’t exceed half a hectare (which is a little over one acre), you’re entitled to relief for all of it.
+If your garden and grounds do not exceed half a hectare (which is a little over one acre), you’re entitled to relief for all of it.
 Look again at example 1 above.
-The summer house wasn’t part of the dwelling house.
-But the grounds don’t exceed half a hectare and so the summer house, which stands in the grounds, will still attract relief.
+The summer house was not part of the dwelling house.
+But the grounds do not exceed half a hectare and so the summer house, which stands in the grounds, will still attract relief.

 If your garden and grounds exceed half a hectare, you may not be entitled to relief for all of it.
 The area for which you’re entitled to relief is called the permitted area.
 It consists of the area that’s required for the reasonable enjoyment of your dwelling house as a home.
 The size and character of your dwelling house must be taken into account.